-\begin{remark} The bound in \cref{lem:omega1} contains a factor of $n$, the number of rows of the Kronecker product $\M{\Omega}$.
-This factor is not present in bounds of the singular values of Gaussian random matrices, and is a consequence of working with SRHT matrices.
-This consequence can be seen in bounds concerning a single SRHT matrix in \cite{tropp2011improved}.
-We choose to use SRHT instead of Gaussian matrices in our context because the Kronecker product of Gaussian matrices is no longer Gaussian, while the Kronecker product of SRHT matrices retains SRHT properties.
-In the empirical results we show in \cref{sec:accuracy}, we see that using SRHT matrices produces similar accuracy to Gaussian matrices, so we hope that future work in random matrix theory will be able to improve upon this factor. \end{remark}
+\begin{remark} The bound in \cref{lem:omega1} contains a factor of $n$, the number of rows of Kronecker product $\M{\Omega}$.
+This factor is not present in singular value bounds for Gaussian random matrices, and is a consequence of using SRHT matrices, as seen in bounds involving a single SRHT matrix in \cite{tropp2011improved}.
+We choose to use SRHT instead of Gaussian matrices in our context because the Kronecker product of Gaussian matrices is no longer Gaussian, while the Kronecker product of SRHT matrices retains some SRHT properties.
+In the empirical results shown in \cref{sec:accuracy}, we see that using SRHT matrices produces similar accuracy to Gaussian matrices; we anticipate that future work in random matrix theory will be able to improve this factor. \end{remark}